NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.3.1 =
+This update is a minor maintenance release to update a library shared with the Restaurant Reservations plugin.
+If you use both plugins, please update.

 = 1.3 =
 This update fixes a couple strings that could not be translated and upgrades a library powering the settings panel to improve performance slightly.